Jan. 6 Committee Finally Subpoenas Trump for His Testimony

 The congressional committee investigating the Jan.
 6 riots officially subpoenaed former President Donald Trump on Friday to obtain his testimony under oath and documents about his role in the 2021 attack on the Capitol.

 The subpoena ordered Trump to appear for testimony at the U.S. Capitol on Nov.
 14 at 10 a.m., either in person or through a video conference.
 It also required him to hand over requested documents to the panel by Nov.
-4.
+4, including nearly all communication he had on Jan.
+6 by text, phone calls and Signal.

 The committee had unanimously voted to subpoena Trump last week, spurring one big question: Would the former president with comply with the order?